-We shall give consideration for refusing a nomination for an applicant from a Freebridge property in the following circumstances:
+We shall give consideration to refusing a nomination for an applicant from a Freebridge property in the following circumstances:

-- The applicant or a member of their household are guilty of current or previous unacceptable behaviour that is likely to make them an unsuitable tenant.
+- The applicant or a member of their household are guilty of current or previous unacceptable behaviour that is likely to make them an unsuitable tenant, and where evidence can not be provided to support that the behaviour has been corrected.
 Where applicants have not previously been a tenant of Freebridge unacceptable behaviour is any behaviour that Freebridge would have taken legal action against the applicant(s) or household member for, should they have occupied a Freebridge property at the time. - If we have previously taken legal action against the applicant(s) or a member of their household for: - Rent arrears or another debt against the Association. - Damage or neglect to a property. - Used their home for immoral or illegal purposes or caused anti-social, and/or threatening behaviour towards neighbours, staff or contractors. - If they were evicted previously from a Freebridge property for any form of breach, or abandoned a property after we started legal proceedings.